inivekin/abosa/abosa.typ

-the falls we fell were nae innate but side-effect o law obscure: at edges light accumulates, where all we've seen collects in shine, null geodesic unabates wi structure constants' sweet affine - the twinned mirage o how it was an where its nae has chaperones, there's more effect than there is cause there's nae just light in these lightcones.
+the falls we fell were nae innate but side-effect o law obscure: at edges light accumulates, an futures seem tae staun in line, null geodesic unabates wi structure constant far too fine - the twinned mirage o how it was an where its nae has chaperones, there's more effect than there is cause, there's nae just light in these lightcones.
-The gravity gets duplicates
+The gravities give duplicates
 wi nae triage fae which is first an pulls us tae coordinates at tangent tae the path traversed.
-I'll fight the fall tae where you seemed and move in actuality tae where that light o you had beamed, tae reach simultaniety.
+I'll fight the fall tae where you seemed an move in actuality tae where that light o you had beamed, tae reach a simultaniety.
 ```]

 #colbreak()